 Psoriasis is a common skin problem that causes red patches on the body.
-It is a chronic (ongoing) condition.
-About 1 in 20 people with psoriasis will develop arthritis with the skin condition.
+It is an ongoing (chronic) inflammatory condition.
+About 1 in 20 people with psoriasis may develop arthritis with the skin condition.
 In most cases, psoriasis comes before the arthritis.

 The arthritis may be mild and involve only a few joints.
 The joints at the end of the fingers or toes may be more affected.

 In some people the disease may be severe and affect many joints, including the spine.
 Symptoms in the spine include stiffness, burning, and pain.
 They most often occur in the lower spine and sacrum.

 Most of the time, people with psoriatic arthritis have the skin and nail changes of psoriasis.
 Often, the skin gets worse at the same time as the arthritis.

 During a physical exam, the health care provider will look for:

 - Skin patches (psoriasis) and pitting in the nails

 Joint x-rays may be done.

 There are no specific blood tests for psoriatic arthritis or for psoriasis, but the doctor may test for a gene called HLA-B27.